DataDog/hiring-engineers/answers.md

 ## Collecting APM Data:

-Given the following Flask app (or any Python/Ruby/Go app of your choice) instrument this using Datadog™s APM solution:
+* Given the following Flask app (or any Python/Ruby/Go app of your choice) instrument this using Datadog's APM solution:

 Since Flask is python based, to instrument the python code for tracing, you simply have to prepend the python command line with the supplied wrapper script, ddtrace-run located in the /opt/datadog-agent/embedded/bin directory.